What is a DDoS Attack and How Does It Work?

 DDoS Attack Detection:

-• IDS and IPS detect DDoS traffic.
+• IDS and IPS can spot DDoS traffic.

-• Network analysis techniques identify attack methods.
+• Network analysis can uncover attack methods.

 Prevention: